 With my whole heart have I sought Thee: O let me not wander from Thy commandments.

-How could hell endure Thy coming, O Saviour?
+How could hell endure Thy coming, O Savior?
 Was it not shattered and struck blind by the dazzling radiance of Thy light?

 Thy words have I hid in my heart, that I might not sin against Thee.